 |

-a broker that is good until it is canceled or executed.
+to a broker that is good until it is

 |